jhonlouisetan/jhonlouisetan/README.md

 # Hello there!
 Welcome to my Portfolio!

-I am a passionate and dedicated Information Systems graduate at Mapua Malayan Colleges Mindanao.
+I am a passionate and dedicated graduate with a Bachelor of Science in Information Systems from Mapua Malayan Colleges Mindanao.
 My curiosity drives me to explore various aspects of information technology, and I thrive on challenges that allow me to learn and grow.

 ## Contact Details
 Email: jhonlouisestan@gmail.com